pas-by/sdr2lev/README.md

 # sdr2lev
-concert a Topcon SDR2x level file to that of *.lev
+convert a Topcon SDR2x level file to that of *.lev